 The Quick Answer

-A freshly waxed car usually becomes a dust magnet because static electricity builds up when you buff the wax off, which attracts dust particles.
+A freshly waxed car usually attracts dust because static electricity builds up when you buff the wax off.
 Some waxes, like natural Carnuaba waxes are more prone to sticking to dust than sealants and ceramic coatings.
 Spray sealants are the most dust-repellent because you don’t need to buff them off after applying.

 It’s Mostly in The Application